Chart Color Schemes

 Educational attainment in Wiley Park aligns closely with national averages, showing typical qualification patterns and performance metrics

 Educational participation is high, with 38.8% of residents currently enrolled in formal education.
 This includes 12.1% in primary education, 8.6% in tertiary education, and 7.4% pursuing secondary education.
-Wiley Park's three schools have a combined enrollment of 1,543 students, with typical Australian school conditions (ICSEA: 982) offering balanced educational opportunities.
+Wiley Park has three schools with a combined enrollment of 1,543 students, serving typical Australian school conditions (ICSEA: 982) with balanced educational opportunities.
 Education provision is balanced with two primary and one secondary school serving distinct age groups.
 The area functions as an education hub with 14.6 school places per 100 residents, significantly above the regional average of 9.6, attracting students from surrounding communities.

 Frequently Asked Questions - Education